bcantin/madhatter/README.md

 # Branches

-There is a 'before' branch that has the basic application with no search features
+There is a 'before_search' branch that has the basic application with no search features

-There is an 'after' branch (also the master branch) that has the finished search features
+There is an 'after_search' branch (also the master branch) that has the finished search features